Jim Jordan’s rapid rise has been cheered by Trump and the far right. Could it soon make him speaker?

 Former Rep. Liz Cheney, who helped lead the Jan.
 6 investigation and was ousted from GOP leadership by conservatives, has warned that giving Jordan the gavel could even pose a threat to democracy itself.

-“If the Republicans decide that Jim Jordan should be the speaker of the House,” Cheney said during a recent speech, “there would no longer be any possible way to argue that a group of elected Republicans could be counted on to defend the Constitution.”
+“If the Republicans decide that Jim Jordan should be the speaker of the House,” Cheney, of Wyoming, said during a recent speech, “there would no longer be any possible way to argue that a group of elected Republicans could be counted on to defend the Constitution.”

 Jordan has defended his bare-knuckled approach as rooted in principle, a message that resonates with conservatives who have long accused GOP leaders of capitulation.